 Answer:

-By having a set of classroom rules and consistently following your own guidelines – A clear set of behavioral expectations with equal treatment for all.
-However, I am a good listener and flexible to certain students’ needs.
+By having a set of classroom rules and consistently following your own guidelines – a clear set of behavioral expectations with clear consequences – you have a good chance of controlling the class.
+Give examples of rules and consequences.
+Simultaneously, present yourself as a good listener and adapter, flexible to individual students’ needs.
+If possible, give an example of where you had to work around your rule for a difficult student.

 Answer: